 Building on knowledge from previous years, students should be able to:

-describe and compare important facts, concepts, and theories pertaining to US government, politics, and the role of the US in world affairs
+describe and compare important facts, concepts, and theories pertaining to U.S. government, politics, and the role of the U.S. in world affairs

-explain typical patterns of political processes and behavior and their consequences, including the principles that lie provide the foundation for various government structures and procedures, and the
+explain typical patterns of political processes and principles that provide the foundation for various government structures and procedures

-political effects of these structures and procedures

-interpret basic data relevant to US government and politics (including data presented in charts, tables, and other formats)
+interpret basic data relevant to U.S. government and politics (including data presented in charts, tables, and other formats)

-critically analyze relevant theories and concepts, apply them appropriately, and understand their connections to other aspects of the content
+critically analyze relevant theories and concepts, apply them appropriately, and understand their connections to other aspects of history and social science

-Topic 1: Foundations of Government in the United States
+Topic 1.
+Foundations of government in the United States

 Supporting Question: How has the nation acted to narrow discrepancies between the founding ideals and reality?

-Students identify and define ideas at the core of government and politics in the United States, interpret founding-era documents and events associated with the core ideas, and explain how perspectives on these foundational ideas have developed over time.
-They also analyze issues about the meaning and application of these core ideas to government, politics, and civic life, and demonstrate how citizens use these foundational ideas in civic and political life.

-Clarification statement: The study of these historical events, concepts and founding documents are based on those studied in the eighth grade civics course and US History I, but with a focus on reading across multiple texts to deepen understanding and to synthesize perspectives on a given topic across texts.
+Clarification statement: This course makes use of historical events, concepts, and founding documents students have previously encountered in the grade 8 civics course and U.S .History I and II.
+The focus of the present course is on comparing multiple texts to deepen understanding and synthesizing perspectives on a given topic across texts.

-Define the terms citizenship, politics, and government, and give examples of how political solutions to public policy problems are generated through interactions of citizens and civil associations with their government.
+Define the terms citizenship, politics, and government, and give examples of how political solutions to public policy problems are generated through interactions of citizens, civil associations, and government.

 Describe the purposes and functions of government.